leonardKleber/react-optimization-frontend/README.md

 # React Optimization Frontend
 A React frontend for a Python optimization application backend.

 This app is the refactored code of a university software project.
 It was intended to create a frontend for an already existing optimization application backend written in Python.
+The original project was a collaboration with @jomino141 and @Aposelix and has been graded with a 1.3 (95%).

 The project consists of three views: